Last Updated on

 Like any self-respecting Cuban town, Trinidad also boasts a spectacular beach nearby.
 Playa Ancon is just 20 minutes away by bus.
 Here you can rent a small boat and explore surrounding uninhabited islands or snorkel around some of the most pristine reefs in the world.

 Santiago, Cuba’s second most populated city was founded in 1515.
 The city is often referred to as the capital of the Caribbean.
-Although frequently overlooked by travelers focusing on the Havana circuit, Santiago de Cuba is well worth at least three or four days to do it justice.
+Although frequently overlooked by travelers focusing on the best places near the Havana circuit, Santiago de Cuba is well worth at least three or four days to do it justice.

 Many significant battles in Cuba’s turbulent history took place in Santiago.
 The city is packed with museums from the colonial, revolutionary and contemporary periods.
 One highlight is the Castillo de San Pedro de la Roca, known as El Morro, another UNESCO World Heritage site.
 This 17th-century fortress was constructed to defend Santiago from pirates and is a remarkably well-preserved example of Spanish-America military architecture.